webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 4. Disconnect Red, White and orange wires with spade connectors at Electroscan control box.
 **WARNING: Electroscan electrode or motor must not be activated while muriatic acid solution is in the system.**
 4. Get out protective gear and acid.
 Wear eye goggles, gloves, and respirator.
 The acid container is kept wrapped in a thick plastic bag under the galley sink floor.
-5. In plastic bucket combine 3 liters of acid with 250-350 ml of muriatic acid.
+5. In plastic bucket combine 3 liters of fresh water with 250-350 ml of muriatic acid.
 6. Carefully pour into toilet.
 7. Alternate pushing the "empty bowl" button for a couple seconds and then waiting several more before repeating.
 Do not completely empty the bowl.
 8. In plastic bucket now combine 9 liters of fresh water with 400-500 ml of muriatic acid.